syedmubarish/html-basics/README.md

 Open index.html in browser(Chrome is recommended)

+There are some html comments which will help you in journey

 Make changes in code and learn from it and how it works, What caused the change